carbon-language/carbon-lang/docs/design/variadics.md

 contain at least one expansion site.
 All sites of a given expansion must have the same arity (which we will also refer to as the arity of the expansion).

-A pack expansion cannot occur within another pack expansion.
+A pack expansion or `...expand` expression cannot contain another pack expansion or `...expand` expression.

 A pack binding cannot be used in the same pack expansion that declares it.
-In almost all cases, a binding that violates this rule can be changed to a non-pack binding, because pack bindings are only necessary when you need to transfer a pack from one pack expansion to another.
+In most if not all cases, a binding that violates this rule can be changed to a non-pack binding, because pack bindings are only necessary when you need to transfer a pack from one pack expansion to another.

 A pack expansion can be thought of as a kind of loop that executes at compile time (specifically, monomorphization time), where the expansion body is